JakubTabor/Tokenization/README.md

 # Then I put phrase once again into my spacy model and walk through each token using list comprehension
 # Now with "special case" it devide one word into two
 # I gonna add into my pipeline "sentencizer" which help to split paragraph sentence without requirement of loading a statistical model
+# Then I put a sentences into my nlp object and make for loop on it printing each sentence with help of splitting paragraph